php array filter array_filter() function

 Read More: Add an element to the PHP array

-As you see, you have to do more effort and code to filter the array in this method.
+As you see, you have to do more effort and code to filter the array in this PHP method.

 Using PHP array_filter callback as a method of a class